-An 11-year-old girl called Riley is controlled mainly by Joy (her Primary Self in Voice Dialogue terms) who doesn’t want Sadness to have any input, nor Anger, Fear or Disgust to have much say either.
-And her parents are all in support of Joy being her main Self, as many parents are.
+In the first Inside Out film, eleven-year-old Riley is controlled mainly by Joy (which is her ‘primary self’ in Voice Dialogue terms) who doesn’t want Sadness to have any input, nor Anger, Fear or Disgust to have much say either (which are her ‘disowned selves’).

-During the film Riley’s selves discover that it can’t be just one of them who has all the say – Joy in Riley’s case – and that all the emotions have their rightful place within her psyche.
+During the film Riley’s selves discover that it can’t be only one of them who has all the say – Joy in Riley’s case – and that all the emotions have their rightful place within her psyche.

 Please Share!